The optimized point-coupling interaction for the relativistic energy density functional of Hartree-Bogoliubov approach quantifying the nuclear bulk properties: Summary

 \section{Summary}

-In this work, we propose a new nonlinear point-coupling parameterized interaction, PC-L3, for the RHB framework with a separable pairing force (Table~\ref{tab:PCL3M}).
-The PC-L3 interaction is fitted to the observables of $65$ selected spherical nuclei, i.e., the binding energies and charge radii.
-The lowest rms deviation, $1.251$~MeV, yielded by the implementation of the PC-L3 interaction in the RHB framework with the separable pairing force indicates the capability and feasibility of PC-L3 in the RHB framework unifying the treatment of pairing correlations and mean-field potentials, compared to other point-coupling interactions, i.e., PC-PK1, PC-X, DD-PC1, DD-PCX, PC-F1, and PC-LA, which are either used in the RHB framework with the separable pairing force or the RMF+BCS framework with the $\delta$ pairing force, or PC-PK1 used in the RCHB framework with the $\delta$ pairing force (Table~\ref{tab:BindingEnergy}).
-Meanwhile, the PC-L3 for the RHB framework provides the same description as other point-coupling interactions for the charge radii of the selected $23$ spherical nuclei, and produces a set of charge radii in a good agreement with experiment.
-A set of similar saturation properties is also obtained for the symmetric nuclear matter using the PC-L3 interaction, compared to the saturation properties generated from other point-coupling interactions.
+In this work, we propose a newly optimized nonlinear point-coupling parameterized interaction, PC-L3R, for the RHB framework with a further optimized separable pairing force of $G_\mathrm{n}$ and $G_\mathrm{p}$ strengths (Table~\ref{tab:PCL3M}), which significantly improves the point-coupling interaction in describing the finite nuclear properties.
+The PC-L3R interaction is fitted to the observables of $91$ spherical nuclei, i.e., the binding energies, charge radii, and another important constraint from pairing gaps.
+The lowest rms deviations, $1.176$~MeV (rms$_{60}$), $1.245$~MeV (rms$_{65}$), and $1.339$~MeV (rms$_{91}$), yielded by the implementation of the PC-L3R interaction in the RHB framework with the separable pairing force indicates the robustness of PC-L3R in the RHB framework unifying the treatment of pairing correlations and mean-field potentials, compared to other point-coupling interactions, i.e., PC-PK1, PC-X, DD-PC1, DD-PCX, PC-F1, and PC-LA, which are either used in the RHB framework with the separable pairing force or the RMF+BCS framework with the $\delta$ pairing force, or PC-PK1 used in the RCHB framework with the $\delta$ pairing force (Table~\ref{tab:BindingEnergy}).
+Meanwhile, the PC-L3R for the RHB framework provides the same description as other point-coupling interactions for the charge radii of the selected $63$ spherical nuclei, and produces a set of charge radii in a good agreement with experiment.
+A set of similar saturation properties is also obtained for the symmetric nuclear matter using the PC-L3R interaction, compared to the saturation properties generated from other point-coupling interactions.